-The elementary symmetries associated to roots in $\Sigma_{\sigma}$ permute the (half)-integers appearing in the cuspidal line $(\mathpzc{a},\mathpzc{b})(\underline{n})$. \\ We illustrate the set $\mathcal{L}$ with a picture. \\ Let us assume any two points in the $W_{\sigma}$-orbit are connected by a vertex if they share the same parameter $a$ and/or the intertwining operator associated to the sequence of elementary symmetries connecting the two points has non-generic kernel.
-Any point in $\mathcal{L}$ is on a vertex joining the points of maximal $C(1,.)$ to $\lambda_D$.
+We illustrate the set $\mathcal{L}$ with a picture: Let us assume any two points in the $W_{\sigma}$-orbit are connected by an edge if they share the same parameter $a$ and/or the intertwining operator associated to the sequence of elementary symmetries connecting the two points has non-generic kernel.
+Any point in $\mathcal{L}$ is on an edge joining the points of maximal $C(1,.)$ to $\lambda_D$.
 We obtain the following picture.